postmodern/ruby-install/README.md

 ## Features

 * Supports installing arbitrary versions.
-  * Provides a list of stable versions.
+  * Contains a list of known versions and checksums from [ruby-versions].
 * Supports installing into `/opt/rubies/` for root and `~/.rubies/` for users by default.
 * Supports installing into arbitrary directories.